ArtezGDA/Tool-Assignment/Luc/README.md

 1. Create a new event in Calendar with the filename + file extension as title.
 2. Set the date on when the file has to be finished.
 3. Go to Alert -> Custom -> Open File and select the Apple Script which opens the specified file.
+Select 'At time of event'.

 ## Other Homework